What is Dissociation? Understanding Bodily Responses to Stress from a Trauma Therapist in Denver, CO

 The word “dissociation” is one with varied meanings depending on its context.
 In clinical circles, it is defined as disruption or interruption of normal control of motor function, emotion, identity, and perception.
 Perhaps in less formal settings, a friend may say “Sorry, I was dissociating” to refer to mentally “checking out” when bored or overwhelmed.

-The trauma therapists at CZTG define dissociation from a nervous system lens and also from an adaptive lens.
+As a Denver trauma therapist, I define dissociation from a nervous system lens and also from an adaptive lens.
 Simply put, dissociation is an act of protection our bodies assume when our nervous system recognizes a high level emotional, mental, or physical threat.

 When exposed to stress, our bodies enter “fight or flight” mode, activating different parts of our nervous system to adequately defend against the threat.
 Dissociation is a sub-system of this fight or flight response orientation that either can either overly activate or under activate certain behaviors (i.e. why stress makes some people feel restless and others numb).
 When the stress is severe enough- what most would characterize as a “trauma”- dissociation enters the picture as a survival tool to stop overwhelming sensations, emotions, and thoughts from being processed.